Board of Directors

 In recent years her time has been focused on her career at L.L.
 Bean, renovating her condemned, but historic, Victorian home in Portland’s West End, and celebrating life after surviving ovarian cancer.

-Anya Trundy, Treasurer, works at Macpage LLC as a Staff Accountant.
+Anya Trundy, Treasurer, works at the Maine Democratic Party as the Finance Director.
 Anya attended Bowdoin College and received her Bachelor of Arts degree in Government and Legal Studies, she also holds a Certificate in Accounting from the University of Southern Maine.
 Prior to joining the Firm, Anya worked for an assortment of candidate and referendum campaigns in Maine.
 She is also a Board Member for the Maine Women’s Lobby and chairs the Development Committee.
 Anya currently resides in Portland, Maine.